Autumn gardens in Kent

 It will soon be that time of the year when the trees turn a vibrant shade of red, and the crunch of leaves on the ground are a welcome sound during those shorter days.

 Yes, over the next few weeks the autumn leaf will decorate the beautiful Kentish countryside and a range of autumnal flowers will soon make an appearance.
-Summer may be long gone, but now is the perfect time to wrap up in a blanket scarf and peruse some of our favourite gardens and grounds, not to mention a whole host of wonderful events taking place across the county.
+Summer may be long gone, but now is the perfect time to wrap up in a blanket scarf and peruse some of our favourite gardens and grounds.

-Whilst you are out don't forget to tag us in your posts on Twitter and Instagram using #VisitKent
+Whilst you are out don't forget to tag us in your posts using #VisitKent

 You may have spotted your Instagram feed filled with Scotney Castle images, and with pictures like this it’s easy to see why!
 Beautiful any time of the year, the gorgeous 14th century castle is a particularly popular spot among photographers during autumn.
 Get snapping and look out for vibrant reds and stunning greens decorating this fairytale castle for a picture-perfect day out.